sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 next_slab=true | - | Returns the details of next tier of the  loyalty customer. slab_history=true | - | Returns the details of loyalty tier changes of the customer. registered_store | string | Returns the store at which the customer is registered.
-This is returned by default. registered_till | Returns the store-TILL at which the customer is registered.
+This is returned by default. registered_till | string | Returns the store-TILL at which the customer is registered.
 This is returned by default. fraud_details=true | - | Returns the fraud details of a customer.
 This field is returned by default. ndsc_status=true | - | Returns the status of the customer's registered mobile number on NDSC/DND. optin_status=true | - | Returns the services (SMS/email) to which the customer has opted in and opted out.